riadjoseph/royal-giraffe/src/pages/products/plant1.md

 default_thumbnail_image: images/undraw_teaching_f1cm.svg
 price: ' 100'
 ---
-# Audit SEO - 5 jours
+# Audit SEO - 5 days

 A complete audit of your website or e-commerce.
 We will touch on topics such as the target audience, layouts, design, user experience, keywords and content, and technical aspects.